INTERPRETING SPOKEN LANGUAGE CERTIFICATE PROGRAM

 For information about the College's tuition and fee schedule is available in the College catalog and on the College website.
 Students who reside outside of Union county may be eligible for a partial refund of tuition through the chargeback program.
 Direct inquiries about the chargeback program to the Admissions Office on any campus.

-For January of 2014, we are offering three courses.
-INT 102-071 Simultaneous Interpreting will run on Wednesdays from 6:30 PM until 9:10 PM in Elizabeth beginning January 22, 2014.
-INT 105-071 The Role of the Interpreter will run on Tuesdays from 6:30 to 9:10 PM beginning January 28.
+For January of 2015, we are offering three courses.
+INT 102-071 Simultaneous Interpreting will run on Wednesdays from 6:30 PM until 9:10 PM in Elizabeth beginning January 21, 2014.
+INT 105-071 The Role of the Interpreter will run on Tuesdays from 6:30 to 9:10 PM beginning January 27.
 TRN 101-300 Introduction to Translation will be taught as an online course and is open to register until January 28.
 All of these courses are required for the certificate and are open to speakers of any language.
 Registration will be open for these courses starting in November.
-Students may register for these classes up to the first day that the class meets.
+Students may register for these classes until January 20.

 Professor John DiFiore